m10c/react-native-touchable-safe/README.md

 * **`outerProps?`**: `Object` - Similar to `outerStyle`, but lets you set any props (although `style` is the main use case).
 * **`disabled?`**: `boolean` - Remove any touch functionality and feedback.

+Seeing as setting a custom native ripple requires calling `TouchableNativeFeedback.Ripple`, the following top-level convenience props can be used to quickly customise the ripple:

 * **`nativeBorderless?`**: `boolean` - For `android="native"`, should the
   ripple effect be borderless.
 * **`nativePressColor?`**: `string` - (default: `'rgba(0, 0, 0, .1)'`) - For `android="native"`, what color should the ripple be.

+Any props which you only want passed to one type of touchable component can be controlled with the following props.

 * **`nativeProps?`**: `Object` - Any props to pass on to a `TouchableNativeFeedback` component.
 * **`opacityProps?`**: `Object` - Any props to pass on to a